splunk/Splunk-Apps-Deployment-Architecture/README.md

 # Splunk Apps Deployment Architecture
-This is just an idea developed for Philips Electronics Nederland within the context of [JIRA ticket](https://splunk.atlassian.net/browse/FDSE-2571).
+This is just an idea developed within the context of [JIRA ticket](https://splunk.atlassian.net/browse/FDSE-2571).
 To be extended and used at own risk.

 Assumptions:
 * All apps are stored into a single GitHub repository